 The easiest way to add bass is to leave the stock sub in place and boost your bass by other means.
-The Coupe's trunk offers a 44" W x 16" H x 20"/27" D space for a subwoofer box, which is enough to install some serious boomage.
+The Accord coupe's trunk offers a 44" W x 16" H x 20"/27" D space for a subwoofer box, which is enough to install some serious boomage.
 If you still need space for serious luggage, you can go with a more compact powered subwoofer.

 Check out our full selection of subwoofers and bass packages.